blended-zio/blended-zio/website/blog/2021-02-15-Docusaurus.md

 Within the documentation we often have the requirement to produce technical images such as graph visualizations, flow charts, sequence diagrams etc. Rather than using a dedicated graphics program, we prefer to create the images from a textual description.
 There are many generators that support that.

-The fantastic [Kroki Web Service](https://kroki.io/) provides a unified web service as a common interface to many generators that can create images from various specialised DSL's.
+The fantastic [Kroki Web Service](https://kroki.io/) provides a unified web service as a common interface to many generators that can create images from various specialized DSL's.

 The [Kroki Image Plugin](https://www.npmjs.com/package/remark-kroki-plugin) is used within _Blended ZIO_ to execute the Kroki web service for code blocks having `kroki` as their language.